lxmn3kmr/pyjamah/GNU/Makefile.md

 abc:
   echo "this is abc target"
  command: make abc
     looks for Makefile and looks for targets and executes recipes on it.
 If target is not mentioned, it picks the first target.

+xyz: a.txt -> Dependency on a target xyz. runs xyz target commands only when a.txt is changed.

+eg: main.o:main.c
+    gcc main.c -o main.o
+    make main.o //should generate main.o only when main.c is modified.
+If not it will skip running recipes. looks for timestamp file modified.
+If target is newer than all dependencies.